About The KHC Stock & Dividend

 The most recent KHC dividend was paid in March, here’s what my dividend statement looked like:

-I feel great getting paid 84 USD net at the end of each quarter by a company I buy and love its products!
+I feel great getting paid 84 USD net at the end of each quarter by a company I buy from and love its products!
 I know it’s not, but it sort of feels a bit like a flywheel.
 The more I buy, the higher the reward!

 #5 Recent Good Stock Performance